MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

       │ employee             │
       │ name       dept_name │
     ──┼──────────────────────┼
-    1 │ JEFFERY A  POLICE    │
+    1 │ ANTHONY A  POLICE    │
-    2 │ NANCY A    POLICE    │
+    2 │ JEFFERY A  POLICE    │
-    3 │ TONY A     POLICE    │
+    3 │ NANCY A    POLICE    │
     4 │ DANIEL A   FIRE      │
     5 │ VICTOR A   FIRE      │
     =#